muhafrom/alx-low_level_programming/README.md

-this is the read me for the args practice
+this is the read me for all the c practice and projects